Euck411/RF-OK/README.md

-Spatial Prediction of Soil Contaminants using a Hybrid Ran-dom Forest–Ordinary Kriging Model
+Spatial Prediction of Soil Contaminants using a Hybrid Random Forest–Ordinary Kriging Model